JcDenis/entryPhotoExifWidget/README.md

 ## WHAT IS ENRTYPHOTOEXIFWIDGET ?

-entryPhotoExifWidget "Entry Photo Exif Widget" is a plugin for the open-source web publishing software called Dotclear.
+_entryPhotoExifWidget_ **Entry Photo Exif Widget** is a plugin for the open-source web publishing software called Dotclear.

 Show images exif of an entry in a widget.

 ## REQUIREMENTS

- entryPhotoExifWidget requires:
+_entryPhotoExifWidget_ requires:

  * permissions to manage widgets
-  * Dotclear 2.10
+ * Dotclear 2.19

 ## USAGE

-First install entryPhotoExifWidget, manualy from a zip package or from Dotaddict repository.
+First install _entryPhotoExifWidget_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

-Add and configure "Photo Exif Widget" from widgets manager.
+Add and configure _Photo Exif Widget_ from widgets manager.

 ## MORE